cadenkulp22/doodles/README.md

 # doodles
- Web code for online portfolio containing all of my latest designs.
+Online portfolio for all of my latest designs.